 - Name, job title and contact information of the person who will supervise you in your internship.

-- Mention and description of any additional steps or documentation that the internship sponsor will require before you can begin the internship (For example, a background check, security clearances, and/or a memorandum of understanding [MOU] with Carnegie Mellon University).
+- Description of any additional steps or documentation that the internship sponsor will require before you can begin the internship (For example, a background check, security clearances, and/or a memorandum of understanding [MOU] with Carnegie Mellon University).

 - The deadline date for you to respond to and accept the internship offer.

-- Complete an internship questionnaire and reflective essay about your internship experience and how it affected your career interests and goals.
+- Complete an internship questionnaire about your internship experience and how it affected your career interests and goals.

 - Schedule an appointment with your CPDC career consultant at the beginning of the semester after your internship concludes to discuss your internship experience and how to incorporate relevant facets and takeaways from the experience into your resume.

 - Develop and execute a plan for sharing your internship experience with the Dietrich/CMU communities.
 There are two options for fulfilling this requirement, including:

 - a one- to two-page report and presentation about the internship experience

 - a poster presentation on Saturday of Family Weekend (in October), as part of the annual Dietrich College Undergraduate Colloquium

 Please note that these grant funds are considered a nonqualified scholarship under IRS regulations.
 As a result, for U.S. tax residents, taxes will not be withheld from the payment; nor will Carnegie Mellon issue a tax statement (W-2 or 1099) to the recipient or the IRS for the payment.
 It is the student’s responsibility to include information about the grant funds on their personal income tax return.
 Students should consult their personal tax advisor for additional information or if they have additional questions.